amdembo/My-ALC-Project/README.md

 # My-ALC-Project
-This is my project of ALC (Front-End)
+This is my project of Andela Learning Community ALC (Front-End)